 Insulation is vital in keeping your home cool in the summer and warm in the winter seasons.
 A home that has been well insulated is at least 7 degrees cooler in summer and 10 degrees warmer in winter.

 By properly insulating your home, money can be saved by reducing your energy bills.
 Moreover, a reduction in greenhouse gas emissions into our planet’s atmosphere is achieved when less energy is used.
 Insulation also provides soundproofing both coming from the outside and the inside of your house.

 How insulations work and the types of insulation

-Insulation works by providing a barrier to the flow of heat into and out of your home.
-There are two main categories of insulation products that work in different ways.
+Insulation works by providing a barrier to the flow of heat into and out of a certain space, in this case – your home.
+There are two main categories of insulation products that work in rather different ways.

 Bulk insulation works by trapping pockets of still air within the structure of the insulation material.
 This trapped air provides a barrier to heat flow.